jpbruckler/session-notes/docs/Campaigns/DotMM/Handouts/The Dinner.md

 ![[ChateauLeScouzec.png]]

 As you step out of the carriage you note that at least 2 hours have passed since you left Castle Vendare, though it seemed like only a few minutes ride.
-It's now fully dark, and the outside of the  [[Chateâu Le Scouzec]] is lit with a slightly bluish light, though there's no obvious light source.
+It's now fully dark, and the outside of the  [[Chateau Le Scouzec]] is lit with a slightly bluish light, though there's no obvious light source.

 The butler introduces himself as [[Gabrielle Langlaise]] with a deep bow.
 He has fine features and pale skin, his eyes are a very light blue.
 It's hard to tell how old (or young?) he is, but he has a welcoming manor and any strangeness you had concerning the apparent discrepancy in time fades away as he greets you all warmly and leads you into the château.